aerospike-examples/cluster-comparator/README.md

                                  time is this time or greater will be included in the scan.
 The format of the date is by default yyyy/MM/dd-hh:mm:ssZ but can be changed with -df flag.
-If the parameter is a just a number this will be treated as the epoch since 1/1/1970.
+If the parameter is a just a number this will be treated as the number of milliseconds since 1/1/1970.
 If the end date is also specified, only records falling between the 2 dates will be scanned.
 Default: scan from the start of time.
 -de,--endDate <arg>              Specify the end date of the scan.
 Any records whose last update
                                  time is less than or equal to this time will be included in the scan.
 The format of the date is by default yyyy/MM/dd-hh:mm:ssZ but can be changed with -df flag.
-If the parameter is a just a number this will be treated as the epoch since 1/1/1970.
+If the parameter is a just a number this will be treated as the number of milliseconds since 1/1/1970.
                                  If the start date is also specified, only records falling between the 2 dates will be scanned.
 Default: scan until the end of time.
 -df,--dateFormat <arg>           Format used to convert the dates passed with the -db and -de flags.
                                  Should conform to the spec of SimpleDateFormat.
 -E,--endPartition <arg>          Partition to end the comparison at.
 The comparsion will not include